 - notices of referral for hearing for licensing or restoration proceedings

 - notices of motion for an interlocutory suspension or restriction of a lawyer's or paralegal's licence

 View current proceedings on the Law Society Tribunal website.

 The Law Society Tribunal handles hearings and appeals, and is responsible for determining the appropriate disposition of notices of application and referral for hearing.

-Attention news media: The Communications Department of the Law Society of Upper Canada sends summaries of Tribunal decisions to media on a weekly basis.
+Attention news media: The Media Relations and Issues Management Department of the Law Society of Upper Canada sends summaries of Tribunal decisions to media on a weekly basis.
 If you are a member of the media and would like to be added to this distribution list, please contact email@example.com.

 View upcoming hearings on the Law Society Tribunal website.

 Orders and Reasons

 The Law Society Tribunal publishes orders that affect the status of a lawyer or paralegal to practise law or provide legal services, end a proceeding, address the issue of costs or determine some other significant matter.
 Orders may be updated to reflect amendments or corrections.
 It also written Reasons for Decision in most, but not all cases.

 View the latest Orders on the Law Society Tribunal website.